Stories at the Center

 Connecting Through Shared Experiences

-Gather with us on the first Monday of each month from 6:30 – 8:00 PM for Stories at the Center.
+Gather with us from 12:00 – 1:00 PM for Stories at the Center.
 These monthly gatherings bring community members together to share personal stories and engage in meaningful conversations.
 By listening to one another, we can imagine ways to build inclusive, equitable communities where all people belong and thrive.

 Why Join?